aliang6/cse320/README.md

 - UTF-16 Big Endian to UTF-8
 - UTF-16 Big Endian to UTF-16 Little Endian

-## Homework 3 - Dynamic Memory Allocator using a Segregated Implicit Free Lists
+## Homework 3 - Dynamic Memory Allocator using Segregated Implicit Free Lists
-- Addressed internal and external fragmentation thorugh coalescing
+- Addressed internal and external fragmentation through coalescing
 - Malloc - Returns a block of memory of the desired size
 - Realloc - Reallocates a previously allocated block of memory into the new desired size
 - Free - Frees an allocated block of memory